top of page

 (above - The murti of Ardhanārīśvara in the main studio.
 Symbolising "Union" of Shiva and Parvati)

 To better understand Ardhanārīśvara, consider this analogy: if you bring two lamps into a dark room, the lamps remain separate, but their light blends together into a singular brightness.
 It's impossible to distinguish between the lights of each lamp; similarly, the spirit is akin to light, with the body serving as the lamp.
+In the same way, Śhiva and Pārvatī, though distinct in form, merge into a seamless union of energy and consciousness, embodying the principle that divine love transcends duality.

 Love opens one of the doors to the divine or higher states of consciousness, representing a challenging yet profoundly rewarding journey.
 As Swami Vivekananda put it, "All knowledge, yoga, and meditation are but dust compared with love."
 This unity, if achieved even momentarily with a partner, can serve as a gateway to divine experiences, offering a state of bliss beyond our understanding.
 Yogi Jaggi Vasudev highlighted the transformative nature of love, suggesting that falling in love requires a part of oneself to be surrendered or lost, which is essential for love to truly exist.
+This echoes the teachings of the Vigyan Bhairav Tantra, which emphasizes the surrender of the self to experience a greater truth: "Lose yourself in the experience of love, and you shall find the entire universe within it."

 True love involves giving freely without expecting anything in return.
 As Khalil Gibran eloquently states, "Love gives naught but itself and takes naught but from itself."
 This view is echoed by the yogic belief that love should not be sought as a possession but should be allowed to come freely, enriching the soul.
+According to the Vigyan Bhairav Tantra, love is an inner unfolding, a process where the heart expands beyond attachment to self and others, and in that expansion, the divine becomes apparent.
+The moment love becomes possessive, it is no longer pure, and the path to the divine becomes blocked.

 The personal experience of love is seen as a prerequisite for understanding divine love.
-Iyengar talks of love in 'Light on Life'; "There is a natural progression in marriage whereby the importance of passion becomes less important—not unimportant, but less important—and its place is filled evermore by love and friendliness.
+Iyengar talks of love in Light on Life: "There is a natural progression in marriage whereby the importance of passion becomes less important—not unimportant, but less important—and its place is filled evermore by love and friendliness.
 The gateway to divine love, I believe, as I have experienced it, is through personal love—the love of one other incarnate soul.
 Just as you cannot find illumination by jumping from one guru to another, according to your whims, you will not easily find the greater love of God if you keep on finding imperfections in particular creations.
-The Love that transcends the particularity of individual attraction and perceives the soul within the other is the great pathway to God".
+The Love that transcends the particularity of individual attraction and perceives the soul within the other is the great pathway to God."
 This view is supported by Rumi's notion that "Your task is not to seek for love, but merely to seek and find all the barriers within yourself that you have built against it."

-The yogi's have been telling us of pure love for centuries.
-It is us the reader that has misinterpreted them so poorly.
-All the "gods" with all their powers and splendour are always with a consort.
-Always present with a goddess.
-This beautiful woman besides them is far from the passive householder, they are literally the other half of the "god".
+The yogis have been telling us of pure love for centuries.
+It is we, the readers, who have misinterpreted them so poorly.
+All the "gods" with all their powers and splendour are always with a consort, always present with a goddess.
+This beautiful woman beside them is far from the passive householder; they are literally the other half of the "god."
 Without Pārvatī, Śhiva is inert and incapable.
 He is "Shava" (dead/corpse).
 She breathes life into him.
-Rāma is only the perfect man when his beloved Sita returns in the Rāmāyaṇam.
-Without Sītā, Ram is lost and devoid of life.
+Rāma is only the perfect man when his beloved Sītā returns in the Rāmāyaṇam.
+Without Sītā, Rāma is lost and devoid of life.

 In reflecting on these teachings, it's clear that love transcends the physical realm, touching the core of our spiritual existence.
 The pursuit of love, with its challenges and joys, is a testament to its indispensable role in our lives, guiding us toward a greater understanding of the divine and the essence of our being.
 Love, in its purest form, is not just an emotion but a state of being that connects us to the vastness of life and the universe.